studiosoftdev/bbplus/README.md

 - Added [- X Y Z] function.
 Performs X = Y - Z. Y and Z can be numbers or variables.
 - Added [* X Y Z] function.
 Performs X = Y * Z. Y and Z can be numbers or variables.
 - Added [/ X Y Z] function.
 Performs X = Y / Z. Y and Z can be numbers or variables.
 Integer division only.
+- Added [% X Y Z] function.
+Performs X = Y % Z. Y and Z can be numbers or variables.
 - Added [set X Y] function.
 Performs X = Y. Initialises X if necessary.
 Y can be number or variable
 - Modified [while X not 0 do] to [while X not Y do].
 Y can be number or variable.
 - Added While loop conditions: ==, >, <, in conjunction with not (!=).